Snapp: First medical decision‐support tool for snake identification based on artificial intelligence and remote collaborative expertise

 Dr. Gabriel Alcoba, MSF and Division of humanitarian and tropical medicine, HUG/UNIGE

-Dr. Nicolas Ray, Institute of environmental sciences, UNIGE
+Dr. Nicolas Ray, Institute of environmental sciences & Institute of Global Health, UNIGE

 Prof. Marcel Salathe, Digital Epidemiology Lab, EPFL